eic/SARTREdataset/README.md

 # SARTREdataset

-## UNDER CONSTRUCTION

-This repo documents the Sartre simulation dataset in ePIC.
+This repo only documents the Sartre simulation dataset in ePIC.
+The detailed information about the coherent diffractive phi and jpsi production simualted in ePIC can be found under the metadata
+For Sartre generator information, see https://sartre.hepforge.org/